Terms and Conditions

 k. complaints concerning the coronavirus measures or their application in and around the museum.

-4.1 Visitors may enter the museum only if they do not have any of the following symptoms: cold symptoms (including a blocked or runny nose, sore throat, slight cough or raised temperature, up to 38 degrees C), a fever and/or shortness of breath, and no member of their household has these last two symptoms.
-If a visitor or member of the visitor’s household has these symptoms, the visitor may not enter the museum until he/she has been free of symptoms for 24 hours.
+4.1 Visitors may enter the museum only if they do not have any of the following symptoms: cold symptoms (including a blocked or runny nose, sore throat, slight cough or raised temperature, up to 38 degrees C), a fever and/or shortness of breath.
 The museum may enquire after your health in its online ticketing environment and at the entrance to the museum.

-4.3 Visitors may take handbags or briefcases up to A4 size into the museum with them.
+4.2 Visitors may take handbags or briefcases up to A4 size into the museum with them.
 Handbags and briefcases larger than A4 size must be stored in one of the lockers intended for the purpose.
-In connection with coronavirus measures, the number of lockers available is currently limited.
 If no locker is available, we may refuse you entry to the museum, even if you have a valid ticket.

 For detailed information on accessibility, see: www.fotomuseumdenhaag.nl/en/accessibility.

 You may indicate in the online ticketing environment whether you will be accompanied by someone who will assist you.
 This person may visit the museum free of charge, as normal.
-They must however also have a reservation for a time slot and route.
 Unfortunately, visitors will not be able to borrow a wheelchair, rollator or stroller.

 4.5 Visitors with reduced mobility may take seats intended specially for people with reduced mobility into the museum.
 No other seats may be taken in.